snozbot/fungus/Docs/fungus_docs/telling_a_story.md

 - then have another character enter the screen (Portrait command),
 - and then that second character says something (Say command).

-Here is just such a sequence for the "Case of the missing violin" two-sentence scenario explored in the recipe to learning how to create Fungus Characters (recipe: Listing portrait image(s) for use by Characters):
+Here is just such a sequence for the "Case of the missing violin" two-sentence scenario explored in the recipe to learning how to create %Fungus Characters (recipe: Listing portrait image(s) for use by Characters):
 ![sherlock portrait output]

 Here we see the Play Mode user experience of the output of running such a workflow: